Treasure Houses of Britain: Plas Newydd

-Plas Newydd, on the Isle of Angelsey, contains a museum memorializing the Battle of Waterloo, the marquess being a descendant of Henry Paget, 1st Marquess of Anglesey, the Duke of Wellington's cavalry commander at the battle, who lost part of his leg during the battle and was eventually fitted with the earliest articulated prosthetic leg, invented by James Potts around 1830 (video says 1820).
+Plas Newydd, on the Isle of Anglesey, contains a museum memorializing the Battle of Waterloo, the marquess being a descendant of Henry Paget, 1st Marquess of Anglesey, the Duke of Wellington's cavalry commander at the battle, who lost part of his leg during the battle and was eventually fitted with the earliest articulated prosthetic leg, invented by James Potts around 1830 (video says 1820).
 Belgian painter Constantinus Fidelio Coene produced a romanticized version of the incident and Franz Xaver Winterhalter painted a portrait of the 1st marquess.

 The American and French revolutions and the Napoleonic Wars that followed gave impetus to radical changes in taste that were termed Romanticism, of which Plas Newydd became a manifestation, when it was redone in order to reclaim a heroic past, by architect by James Wyatt, with the dining room–ballroom done in Gothic Revival and all the other principal rooms in the Neoclassical style.
 The house already had a splendid location, overlooking the Menai Strait and the mountains of Snowdonia.

 A painting by Richard Barrett Davis shows Queen Victoria, early in her reign, with many Anglesey courtiers, including the 2nd marquess, before Prince Albert got rid of many of them.
 The "mad marquess" turned the chapel into a theater in Art Nouveau style, where he put on extravagant performances.
 His cousin who succeeded him turned the space into guest bedrooms, each with a bathroom.
 A frequent guest to the house was the artist Rex Whistler, whose rebuses, juvenalia, paintings, and reversible faces (OHOs) are on display in a room set aside as a museum.
 Capriccio—an enormous mural by Whistler, his last finished mural—decorates the dining room, from whose windows the Menai Suspension Bridge, a symbol of the Industrial Revolution, can be seen.